 Home

-The South Australian Centre for Economic Studies (SACES) is a self-funding applied research unit of the University of Adelaide.
+The South Australian Centre for Economic Studies (SACES) is an applied economics and public policy research unit located in the School of Economics and Public Policy at the University of Adelaide.

 About us